 Possible directions:

-This prevents AI from giving you names that sound clever but do not fit your real business direction.
+This prevents AI from giving you names that sound clever but do not align with your actual business direction.

 Step 4: Use AI for Wide Idea Generation